-This summer, if you will have completed your sophomore year of college, you have the opportunity to gain professional skills, study, and explore Washington, DC!
+This summer, if you will have completed your sophomore year of college, you have the opportunity to gain professional skills, study, and explore Washington, D.C.!
 Students in our program intern four days per week at a professional organization of interest to them.
-The fifth day they learn about and experience first-hand current events with real-world experts, a distinguished professor, and diverse peers.
+The fifth day you will learn about and experience first-hand current events with real-world experts, a distinguished professor, and diverse peers.

-Our program emphasizes experiential and hands-on learning to help you enhance your resume, explore career opportunities, immerse yourself in current events, and have a wonderful summer in DC!
+This program emphasizes experiential learning to enhance your resume, help you explore career opportunities, immerse yourself in current events, and have a wonderful summer in D.C.!

-Before you arrive, a Placement Advisor, with extensive internship experience, will assist you in finding a position.
+Before you arrive, an internship placement advisor with extensive internship experience will assist you in finding a position.
 Advisors provide resume, cover letter, and interview help, as well as suggestions of organizations for you to consider.
-Students do the applications on their own, as is typical in DC, but you are guided throughout the process and benefit from the program’s 60 year history and your advisor’s many personal connections.
+Students complete applications independently, as is typical in D.C., but are assisted throughout the process and benefit from the program’s 60 year history and your advisor’s many personal connections.

 - The State Department